 Why is our gut health so important?
 Because 70% of our immune system is in the gut.
 If your gut is unhealthy, so is your immune system.
 In order to get sick from a cold or virus, your immune system has to be fatigued because it doesn't have the energy to keep you healthy.

 That's right!
 If you aren't giving your body the energy it needs by eating whole foods and exercise, it will be fatigued making you more susceptible to illness.
 How do you give your body the energy it needs?
+By eating the best foods for immune system health.

-So, what can you eat to support the immune system?
 I found some tasty lunch recipes to share with you.
 They can be made ahead of time, reheated or even eaten cold.
 Avoid microwaving food as much as you can.
 It makes foods harder to digest because it changes the structure of food in order to make it hot fast.

 I also include what ingredients specifically in the recipe supply healthy nutrients to the immune system.
 That way, if you don't care for the recipe, you can take ingredients from it and eat them in another way.